-Advisory: Typing skills and familiarity with Microsoft Word or Corel WordPerfect.
+Advisory: Typing skills and familiarity with MS Word or Corel WordPerfect.

 This course is designed to train the student for employment as a secretary in a law office.
 Specialized training is given in the knowledge and skills required of legal secretaries by the presentation of a basic understanding of legal procedure for legal secretaries.
 54 hours lecture and 18 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CAT-36B - Legal Office Procedures II R 3 units CSU
+CAT-36B - Legal Office Procedures II 3 units